avakiai/statistical-learning/README.md

 Hi!
-Here is the data, code, stimuli & presentation scripts, and results from our forthcoming paper on SL.
+Here is the code, stimuli & presentation scripts, and results from our forthcoming paper on SL.
 Feel free to look around, and send me an email if you have any questions.
+The data we will make public as soon as we get confirmation from our local ethics board.

 # Online and offline measures of statistical learning reflect sensitivity to pairwise relationships, but not chunking
 ### Abstract